Robert H. Goddard: Cherry tree dream

-He became interested in space when he read H. G. Wells' science fiction classic The War of the Worlds at 16 years old.
+He became interested in space at the age of 16 when he read H. G. Wells' newly published novel The War of the Worlds, in which England is invaded by an alien species from Mars.
 His dedication to pursuing space flight became fixed on October 19, 1899.
 The 17-year-old Goddard climbed a cherry tree to cut off dead limbs.
 He was transfixed by the sky, and his imagination grew.
 He later wrote:

 For the rest of his life, he observed October 19 as "Anniversary Day", a private commemoration of the day of his greatest inspiration.

 Education and early studies

 The young Goddard was a thin and frail boy, almost always in fragile health.
 He suffered from stomach problems, pleurisy, colds, and bronchitis, and he fell two years behind his classmates.
 He became a voracious reader, regularly visiting the local public library to borrow books on the physical sciences.